CV GIANCARLODINARDO.6@GMAIL.COM

 Geo concentration for quality

-The account was running broad across three states.
+The account was running broad across Texas, Florida, and Oklahoma.
 Pulled zip-level CPL and set rate data.
 One state was generating volume but the leads were not converting at the sales level.
 Reallocated that budget into the two geos producing installs and added location callouts in the headline copy.

 Creative

-The hook test ran for three weeks inside the ABO testing campaign.
-Equal daily budget per ad set, same landing page, same offer.
+The creative test ran inside the ABO testing campaign with equal daily budget per ad set and the same landing page across all concepts.
 What came back was not just a performance ranking.
-It was information about who the algorithm was finding with each hook type and how far along the buying decision they were.
+It was a map of which angle found which buyer — and how far along the decision that buyer actually was when the algorithm reached them.

 Winner